yubrajbhoi/termux-python/Doc/library/shutil.rst

       ``PATHEXT`` is used now even when *cmd* includes a directory component or ends with an extension that is in ``PATHEXT``; and filenames that have no extension can now be found.

-   .. versionchanged:: 3.12.1
-      On Windows, if *mode* includes ``os.X_OK``, executables with an extension in ``PATHEXT`` will be preferred over executables without a matching extension.
-      This brings behavior closer to that of Python 3.11.

 .. exception:: Error